mattbehan/table_xi_menu_exercise/README.md

 ### About this app
 * This app was built in Nov 2015, shortly after I graduated dev bootcamp.
 It was modeled after this xkcd comic: https://xkcd.com/287/
-* My solution features two approaches to solve this np-completeness, a memoized bottom up approach and a recursive approach
+* My solution features two approaches to solve this np-completeness problem, a memoized bottom up approach and a recursive approach

 ### Usage
 You can find the live version of this app at https://warm-taiga-41838.herokuapp.com/